cboecking/golang-env-setup/cheatsheet_vimgo.md

 * :GoCoverage ---> shows your test coverage
 * :GoCoverageClear ---> clears coverage formatting
 * :GoCoverageToggle ---> toggles between GoCoverage and GoCoverageClear
-* :GoMetaLinter ---> runs go vet, golint and errcheck concurrently
+* :GoMetaLinter ---> runs go vet, golint and errcheck concurrently (note: subset run on save)
 * :GoAlternate ---> toggle between file and its test file
   * :A ---> same as :GoAlternate
   * :AV ---> :A w/ vertical separator